YahooArchive/mojito/docs/dev_guide/topics/mojito_data.rst

 -------------------

 The method ``cookie.get(name)`` is used to get the cookie value associated with ``name``.
-In the example controller below, the cookie value for ``'user'`` is obtained and then used to pass user information to the view template.
+In the example controller below, the cookie value for ``'user'`` is obtained and then used to pass user information to the template.

 .. code-block:: javascript